Gutenberg Bible: The production process: Das Werk der Bücher

 In a legal paper, written after completion of the Bible, Johannes Gutenberg refers to the process as Das Werk der Bücher ("the work of the books").
-He had introduced the printing press to Europe and created the technology to make printing with movable types finally efficient enough for the mass production of entire books to be feasible.
+He had introduced the printing press to Europe and created the technology to make printing with movable types finally efficient enough to facilitate the mass production of entire books.

 Many book-lovers have commented on the high standards achieved in the production of the Gutenberg Bible, some describing it as one of the most beautiful books ever printed.
 The quality of both the ink and other materials and the printing itself have been noted.

 Pages

 The paper size is 'double folio', with two pages printed on each side (four pages per sheet).
 After printing the paper was folded once to the size of a single page.
-Typically, five of these folded sheets (10 leaves, or 20 printed pages) were combined to a single physical section, called a quinternion, that could then be bound into a book.
-Some sections, however, had as few as four leaves or as many as 12 leaves.
+Typically, five of these folded sheets (ten leaves, or twenty printed pages) were combined to a single physical section, called a quinternion, that could then be bound into a book.
+Some sections, however, had as few as four leaves or as many as twelve leaves.